Last Updated: September 25, 2014

 Use of RSS Feeds

-Individuals may use the theatlantic.com RSS feeds free of charge for their personal, non-commercial use only.
-When using the theatlantic.com feeds, we ask that you provide attribution to theatlantic.com.
+Individuals may use the theatlantic.com, citylab.com and thewire.com RSS feeds free of charge for their personal, non-commercial use only.
+When using the theatlantic.com feeds, we ask that you provide attribution to theatlantic.com including at a minimum a linked logo, a link that returns to the original URL and that you set the canonical tag to The Atlantic.
 Theatlantic.com also reserves the right to disable, to change, or to cease distribution of these theatlantic.com RSS feeds at any time, and reserves the right to require individuals to cease any and all use of these feeds at any time for any reason.
 To request permission to make commercial use of theatlantic.com RSS feeds, please contact us at email@example.com.
 Theatlantic.com will consider such submitted requests, but is not obligated to grant any specific permission request.

 Use of Associated Press Materials